borroms/youtube-etl-airflow-project/README.md

 This project is based on [this tutorial](https://www.youtube.com/watch?v=q8q3OFFfY6c&t=1652s) with modifications:

-- **Environment**: Docker with WSL2 backend is used instead of EC2 for local development.
+- **Environment**: Docker with WSL2 backend is used instead of EC2 because the free tier offer is not enough to create the project.
 - **API**: YouTube API is used instead of the Twitter API because the latter is no longer free.

 ### DAG Structure